jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 Section 25 of the Criminal Procedure Act 2011 shall have no application to prosecutions for offences against this Act.

 ### 69 Forfeitures
-(1) When any person is convicted of using, carrying, or being in possession of any firearm, airgun, pistol, restricted weapon, imitation firearm, ammunition, or explosive in breach of this Act, the convicting court may, as part of the conviction, order that any such firearm, airgun, pistol, restricted weapon, imitation firearm, ammunition, or explosive shall be forfeited to the Crown.
+(1) When any person is convicted of using, carrying, or being in possession of any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive in breach of this Act, the convicting court may, as part of the conviction, order that any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive shall be forfeited to the Crown.
-(2) Any firearm, airgun, pistol, restricted weapon, imitation firearm, ammunition, or explosive ordered, under subsection (1) to be forfeited to the Crown—
+(2) Any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive ordered, under subsection (1) to be forfeited to the Crown—
   (a) shall thereupon become forfeited to the Crown accordingly; and (b) may be disposed of in such manner as the Commissioner directs.

 ### 70 Authorising disposal of firearms, etc, detained by Police
-(1) Without limiting the operation of any other provisions of this Act as to the disposal of any firearm, airgun, pistol, restricted weapon, imitation firearm, ammunition, or explosive seized or detained under this Act, any such firearm, airgun, pistol, restricted weapon, imitation firearm, ammunition, or explosive that has been detained for not less than 12 months may be disposed of in such manner as the Commissioner may direct.
+(1) Without limiting the operation of any other provisions of this Act as to the disposal of any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive seized or detained under this Act, any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive that has been detained for not less than 12 months may be disposed of in such manner as the Commissioner may direct.
-(2) Nothing in this section limits the authority of a District Court Judge to make an order for the restoration of any such firearm, airgun, pistol, restricted weapon, imitation firearm, ammunition, or explosive on application made under section 65.
+(2) Nothing in this section limits the authority of a District Court Judge to make an order for the restoration of any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive on application made under section 65.

 ### 71 Protection of persons acting under authority of this Act
 No action, claim, or demand whatsoever shall lie or be made or allowed by or in favour of any person against the Crown, or any Minister of the Crown, or any person acting in good faith in the execution or intended execution of this Act, save only in respect of any compensation that is payable in accordance with the express provisions of this Act.